Legal Information & Privacy Notice

 - when we take a child into care;

 - court orders; and

 - cases under mental health law.

-In very limited circumstances we may share your personal information when there is a pressing and legal reason for doing so that is more important than protecting your confidentiality, for example, if there a serious risk to an individual’s safety.
+In very limited circumstances we may share your personal information when there is a pressing and legal reason for doing so that is more important than protecting your confidentiality.
+For example, if there is a serious risk to an individual’s safety.
 We may share your information:

 - for the detection and prevention of crime/fraudulent activity; or